Western Education's EdD | Field of Educational Leadership

 • Share in learning that can make a productive and positive impact on practice (i.e., driven by an authentic Problem of Practice and used by practicing professionals) through various forms of systematic review; and

-As a final research project, the Organizational Improvement Plan will offer the following:
+As a final milestone project, the Organizational Improvement Plan will offer the following:

 • Leadership effectiveness